alikillen/WebDevTest/README.md

 # Web Developer Candidate Test

 I created this project to complete a series of web development/coding tasks as part of a recruitment process for a role as a junior web developer.
 My intention in creating a repository is to make it easier for the company to access and assess my work.
-I have removed any potentially confidential info/identifying information about the company before creating the repo.
+I have attempted to remove any potentially confidential info/identifying information about the company before creating the repo.
 I have included the main list of questions below and instructions on how to run the app and where to find my code/answers.

 <!-- include unit testing if possible/visualisation of code test file, pages for other challenges JS etc if poss, instructions on how to run, deploy to heroku -->